w3f/polkadot-wiki/kusama-guide/translated_docs/ko/maintain-guides-how-to-validate-kusama.md

 Since security is so important to running a successful validator, you should take a look at the [secure validator](maintain-guides-secure-validator) information to make you understand the factors to consider when constructing your infrastructure.
 The Web3 Foundation also maintains a [reference implementation for a secure validator set-up](https://github.com/w3f/polkadot-secure-validator) that you can use by deploying yourself.
 As you progress in your journey as a validator, you will likely want to use this repository as a _starting point_ for your own modifications and customizations.

 If you need help, please reach out on the [Kusama validator chat](https://riot.im/app/#/room/#KusamaValidatorLounge:polkadot.builders) on Riot.
 The team and other validators are there to help answer questions and provide experience.
-If you have a more significant proposal, you can write it on the [Kusama forum](https://forum.kusama.network).

 ### How Many KSM Do I Need?